hyyan/woo-poly-integration/readme.txt

 = 0.22 (Not Released) =
 * Added Translation Downloader to auto download woocommerce translation files when a new polylang language is add
+* Fixed translation links are hidden in posts page
 * General code improvements

 = 0.21 =